 Social-Emotional Learning: It’s a Journey, Not a Destination…and It Begins with Us

-by Ashley Green,
+Authored by Ashley Green,

 Senior Program Manager, Social-Emotional Health

 Social-emotional learning (SEL) is quite the buzzword.
 Over the past several years, there has been a lot of attention and focus paid to SEL—and rightfully so!
-But simply doing a handful of activities each year or hanging posters about it isn’t going accomplish the ultimate goals of SEL, which include building lifelong skills—and engaging in constant practice—around developing healthy and positive identities and interpersonal relationships.
+But simply doing a handful of activities each year or hanging posters about it isn’t going to accomplish the ultimate goals of SEL, which include building lifelong skills—and engaging in constant practice—around developing healthy and positive identities and interpersonal relationships.
 SEL must be woven into the fabric of education, both at school and at home, with adults role modeling these actions and behaviors.
 In order for growth to happen, it also involves taking a deep, sometimes uncomfortable look at the foundation of what makes us…us.